 The Irish Football Association is an equal opportunities employer and welcomes applications from all sections of the community.

+Area of work: Successful candidate will be based at the National Football Stadium at Windsor Park; successful candidate may be required to offer support at other sporting and event venues across NI.

 Benefits of the Placement (whilst this placement opportunity is unpaid the role offers the following benefits.)

-iPad and PC for duration of post

-Adidas Irish FA Foundation apparel and trainers

-Opportunity for a grassroots good practice visit

-Opportunities for casual employment on Irish FA Foundation programmes

-Free Grassroots Intro and Level 1 Coach Education Courses

-Travel and personal expenses
+Successful candidate will gain experience in a fast-paced sporting environment and have access to the latest cutting-edge Stadium technology.
+Official branded clothing will be provided.